stephomi/nomadsculpt.com/manual/docs/tips.md

 * If sculpting with a finger, use the offset option to move the brush center a little away from your finger.
 * These and many more options can be found in the [Interface menu](./interface.md).

-## Recording a turntable video

-Under iOS, this is done by swiping down from the top left, and tapping the record button.
-It will give you a 3 second countdown, swipe the menu away to reveal Nomad, and use the turntable feature.
-When complete, swipe down again from the top right, and tap the record button again.
-Edit the movie from the photo library to remove excess footage at the start and end of the video.

 ## Inflate or peak deformer